-ALS causes these motor neurons leading to their death.
+ALS causes these motor neurons to degenerate over time until they eventually die.
 When the motor neurons die, the brain can no longer initiate and control muscle movement.
-With voluntary muscle action progressively affected, people may lose the ability to speak, eat, move and breathe.
+When voluntary muscle action is progressively affected, people may lose the ability to speak, eat, move and breathe.

 "Lateral" identifies the areas in a person's spinal cord where portions of the nerve cells that signal and control the muscles are located.

 As this area degenerates, it leads to scarring or hardening ("sclerosis") in the region.